smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 The environment variables listed here are explicitly supported and current as of Chainlink node v1.3.0.

-## Experimental TOML configuration
+### TOML Configuration

-Static configuration using TOML files was added in v1.11.0 as an alternative to the existing combination of environment variables and persisted database configurations.
-This configuration method is _experimental_.
-In the future, TOML configuration `v2.0.0` will become the only supported configuration method.
+TOML configuration for Chainlink nodes is stable and recommended for mainnet deployments.
+TOML configuration will be the only supported configuration method starting with `v2.0.0`.
 Enable TOML configuration by specifying the `-config <filename>.toml` flag with the path to your TOML file.
 Alternatively, you can specify the raw TOML config in the [`CL_CONFIG` environment variable](/chainlink-nodes/v1/configuration#cl_config).
-See the [CONFIG.md](https://github.com/smartcontractkit/chainlink/blob/v1.12.0/docs/CONFIG.md) and [SECRETS.md](https://github.com/smartcontractkit/chainlink/blob/v1.12.0/docs/SECRETS.md) on GitHub to learn more.
+See the [CONFIG.md](https://github.com/smartcontractkit/chainlink/blob/v1.13.0/docs/CONFIG.md) and [SECRETS.md](https://github.com/smartcontractkit/chainlink/blob/v1.13.0/docs/SECRETS.md) on GitHub to learn more.

 ## Changes to node configuration starting in v1.1.0 nodes